zuishen/neighborhood-map/README.md

-# neighborhood-map
+# Neighborhood-Map
 This project is developed for Front End Developer Nanodegree Udacity.
-It shows neighborhoods of the UC system universities in California on google map and provide information about these neighbor places.
+It shows neighborhoods of the UC system universities in California on google map and provides information about these neighbor places.

 # How to Use the app
 1. Clone or Download from git.